 Considered rare, tailbone pain (coccydynia) is often relegated to the lower back, hips, and buttocks.
 Caused by added pressure on the bottom of the spine, coccydynia usually becomes worse when sitting due to the location of the tailbone.
-Treatment typically involves a combination of remedies, and Santa Monica back doctors discuss the most common ones below.
+Treatment typically involves a combination of remedies, and Santa Monica spine surgeons discuss the most common ones below.

 1. Anti-Inflammatory Drugs